Sakura Matou

 Sakura was created by Kinoko Nasu, who wanted to create a heroine who would contrast with the previous heroine Rin Tohsaka, while character designer Takashi Takeuchi wanted her to be a beautiful, popular teenager.
 The staff members of studio Ufotable in charge of creating the Heaven's Feel films wanted to expand on her characterization by creating new scenes in which she interacts with Shirou after their first meeting.
-Sakura is voiced by Noriko Shitaya in Japanese, and by Cristina Vee in English.
+Sakura is voiced by Noriko Shitaya in Japanese.
+In English, she is voiced by Sherry Lynn in the anime adaptations by Studio DEEN, and by Cristina Vee from Fate/Zero onwards.

 Critical reception to Sakura's character has been generally positive; critics praised the complexity and depth to the character in the Heaven's Feel route as well as her connections with Shirou and her adoptive brother Shinji Matou.
 Her dark past, in which she experienced physical and sexual abuse, however, received a mixed reception.
 Sakura is also often used for marketing and has appeared in several character-popularity polls.